MyGit

 predictions = batch_text_detection([image], model, processor)

-This command will write out a json file with the detected layout.
+This command will write out a json file with the detected layout and reading order.

 surya_layout DATA_PATH